CodeLikeCowboy/Cowboy/README.md

 Cowboy is a unit test generator that is meant to augment your existing test suite with more high-quality tests that raise coverage.
 With a simple to use commandline API, get started right now with our in-house, AI based test-generation flow.

-***Note: Currently we only support Python, but other JS/TS and Golang are on the near-term roadmap***
+***Note: Currently we only support Python and public repos, but other other langs are on the near-term roadmap.
+Comment in issues to which ones you would like to see first!***
 ```
 pip install cowboy
 ```